microsoft/vscode-docs/blogs/2023/07/20/mangling-vscode.md

 That calculus changes if we can get nice optimizations like this essentially for free, say by having our build tool do them for us automatically.
 And indeed, smart tools like esbuild already implement identifier mangling.
 That means we can keep writing our `veryLongAndDescriptiveNamesThatWouldMakeEvenObjectiveCProgrammersBlush` and let our build tools shorten them for us!

 Even though esbuild implements mangling, by default it only mangles names when it is confident that mangling won't change the behavior of the code.
 After all, having a bundler break your code really stinks.
 In practice, this means that esbuild mangles local variable names and argument names.
-This is safe unless your code is doing some truly crazy stuff (in which case, you likely have far bigger issues than code size to worry about).
+This is safe unless your code is doing some truly absurd things (in which case, you likely have far bigger issues than code size to worry about).

 However esbuild's conservative approach means that it skips mangling many names because it can't be confident that changing them is safe.
 As a simple example of how things could go wrong, consider: